yashmadan123/mslearn-openai/Instructions/Labs/03-prompt-engineering-1.md

    Entertainment
     ```

-1. Save those changes to the assistant setup, click continue, and send the same prompt about California drought, provided here again for convenience.
+1. **Save** those changes to the assistant setup, click **Continue**, and send the same prompt about California drought, provided here again for convenience.

     ```code
    Severe drought likely in California